AuroraWright/owocr/README.md

 - There are two ways of reading images from and writing text to the clipboard on Wayland.
 One requires a compositor which supports the extension "ext-data-control" and this should work out of the box with owocr by default. [ext_data_control compatibility chart](https://wayland.app/protocols/wayland-protocols/336#compositor-support) (worth noting GNOME/Mutter doesn't support it, but e.g. KDE/KWin does).\
 The alternative is through `wl-clipboard` (preinstalled in most distributions), but this will try to steal your focus constantly (due to Wayland's security design), limiting usability.\
-To switch to wl-clipboard, enable `wayland_use_wlclipboard` in the config file.
+To switch to wl-clipboard, enable `wayland_use_wlclipboard` in `owocr_config` -> Advanced.
-- Reading from screen capture works now on Wayland.
+- Reading from screen capture works on Wayland.
 The way it's designed is that your monitor/monitor selection/window selection in the operating system popup counts as a "virtual screen" to owocr.\
 By default the automatic coordinate selector will be launched to select one/more areas, as explained above.\
-Using `owocr -r=screencapture -sa=screen_1` will use the whole selection.\
+Using `owocr_config` -> Screen capture -> screen_capture_area -> "whole screen" 1/`owocr -r=screencapture -sa=screen_1` will use the whole selection.\
-Using manual window names in `-sa=` is not supported and will be ignored.
+Using manual window names is not supported and will be ignored.
 - Keyboard combos/keyboard inputs in the coordinate selector might not work on Wayland.
 From my own testing they work on KDE but not GNOME (it seems KDE exposes inputs through the X11 APIs).
 A workaround involves running pynput with the uinput backend, but this requires exposing your input devices (they will be accessible without root):\
 `sudo chmod u+s $(which dumpkeys)`\
 `sudo usermod -a -G $(stat -c %G /dev/input/event0) $(whoami)`\